17 Urban Gardening Tips That Are Perfect For Small Spaces

 Compost tea is great for an urban gardener who wants to compost, but has nowhere to put their waste products.
 Rather than watering your plants, make the compost tea to quench your greenery’s thirst.
 This makes your gardening low maintenance and your lifestyle recyclable!

-To make compost tea, you’ll need a 10-gallon bucket, an aquarium pump, good quality compost, a water source, aeration and compost catalyst (a mixture of nutrients that encourages the microorganisms to multiply).
+To make compost tea, you’ll need a 38-litre container or bucket, an aquarium pump, good quality compost, a water source, aeration and compost catalyst (a mixture of nutrients that encourages the microorganisms to multiply).
 After filling your bucket with water, dump the compost catalyst into the bucket.
 You’ll then float your compost in a sachet similar to a tea strainer in the bucket, and finally pump it to begin the brewing process.
 The air will pump through the compost tea for a full day until a frothy brew is achieved.
 Use the tea to spray on leaves or feed the soil.

 Use plastic plant pots rather than clay pots.
 Plants in plastic dry out less quickly because the pots aren’t porous like clay ones.
-Put 5 centimetres of an organic mulch on top of the soil in the container to reduce water evaporation from the soil.
+Put five centimetres of an organic mulch on top of the soil in the container to reduce water evaporation from the soil.

-Next, check out 19 gardening tips that will save you time and money.
+Don’t miss these gardening tips that will save you time and money.